black-hole-group/gpumonty/Important_Considerations.md

 You can see that even considering a low photon count as 50.000, it is still a valid choice.
 Also, it's good to point out that this behavior will impact significantly when photon numbers increase.

+To profile it with ncu:
+ncu -f -o report_ncu_3 time ./grmonty 500 ./data/dump019 4.e19